polyend/TrackerBetaTesting/HOWTO_BETA_FIRMWARE.md

 ## In case of trouble

+First and simplest action to try is to disconnect the USB C cable connector from it's port on the back panel of the instrument.
+This usually helps.

-If your device lost power during the upgrade, the SD file was damaged, or the firmware doesn't boot up for any other reason, you can perform one of the two emergency flashing procedures as follows:
+But if your device lost power during the upgrade, the SD file was damaged, or the firmware doesn't boot up for any other reason, you can perform one of the two emergency flashing procedures as follows: